SHIPPING EVERY DAY UP TRAIL & BEYOND! IN PERSON LOCATIONS CLOSED UNTIL MARCH 2025.

-When is the best time to begin thruhiking the Pacific Crest Trail?
+When is the Best Time to Begin Thru-Hiking the Pacific Crest Trail?

 The short answer: the most common time to hike the PCT northbound is April - September.
 April is a good time to start at the southern terminus in Campo, California.
 Most thru-hikers who finish at the northern terminus near Manning Park, British Columbia, Canada, do so in August or September.
 Southbound thru-hikers typically begin early-July and finish in the fall.
 Continue reading to learn why these are the safest dates for thru-hiking the PCT.

-All about Northbounding (NOBO) the PCT: Hiking the PCT is considered a seasonal activity due to the extreme environments the trail passes through.
+Hiking the PCT is considered a seasonal activity due to the extreme environments the trail passes through.
 The first 700 miles wind through the western fringes of the Colorado Desert, part of the Sonoran Desert, and across the Mojave Desert.
 This translates into hot days where a hiker typically experiences daytime highs of 100+ ℉/38+ ℃, even during the spring.
 This is not every day, but it happens frequently and can last for a week or more.
 As a result, it is generally considered unsafe to hike across these deserts in the summer months.
 By June temperatures in the deserts can reach as high as 115 ℉/46 ℃, and natural water sources are scarce.
 Therefore beginning the trail before June is highly recommended.

 Mixed within these first 700 miles of desert are the small mountain towns of Mt.
 Laguna, Idyllwild, Big Bear, and Wrightwood.
 All of these towns have annual snowfall.
 Both Big Bear and Wrightwood have local ski resorts.
 For thru-hikers, this means lots of cold and potentially dangerous hiking conditions when the trail could be covered in snow for months and temperatures may not rise above freezing for long periods of time.
 Therefore you don’t want to start the first 700 miles too soon.